akkochief/molytica/README.md

 [![RDKit](https://img.shields.io/badge/RDKit-2023+-brightgreen.svg)](https://www.rdkit.org)
 [![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)

 A Flask-based analysis platform for Suzuki-Miyaura cross-coupling reactions.
-It takes reaction data (substrates, catalyst, base, solvent, temperature/time) and produces yield predictions using both a **physicochemical model** (Eyring/Hammett/Taft/HSAB-based rule engine) and a **13-model ML ensemble** with academic DFT/QSAR/QSPR descriptors.
+It takes reaction data (substrates, catalyst, base, solvent, temperature/ time) and produces yield predictions using both a **heuristic physicochemical model** (Eyring/Hammett/Taft/HSAB-inspired rule engine) and a **13-model ML ensemble** trained on RDKit-derived molecular descriptors.

+> **Read this before citing anything from this repo in a paper, poster, or
+> report:** the physicochemical model is a heuristic scoring function, not
+> a validated first-principles model, and the shipped training dataset is
+> very small (~14-15 rows).
+Every constant in `config/info.xml` is tagged
+> `[LIT]` (a real literature value/equation form, with a citation) or
+> `[PARAM]` (an author-chosen engineering constant, not measured or fitted
+> to any cited source). **Full audit: [`PARAMETER_PROVENANCE.md`](PARAMETER_PROVENANCE.md).**
+> As of v7.4.0, no module in this codebase is named after a real
+> computational technique (DFT, docking) unless that technique is actually
+> being run — see [What changed in v7.4.0](#what-changed-in-v740) below.

 ## Core Capabilities